 The free to download software is feature rich and further exploration of it is required.
 It may be possible to include a review of this and/or NEC’s SpectraView II profiler software at a later date.

-In addition to this the PA271Q can be calibrated using a wide number of third-party software solutions, including that bundled with Datacolor Spyder4.
+In addition to this, the PA271Q can be calibrated using a wide number of third-party software solutions, including that bundled with the Datacolor Spyder4.
 That said, Datacolor has not updated their software for macOS 10.13 and thus it doesn’t have an option to select the high-end AH LED (GB-R) type backlight found on this monitor.
 I like the Datacolor software application, but it doesn’t automatically set the display’s settings – you have to enter them manually to as close as you can.
-After calibration the software measured the gamut as 99% of Adobe RGB – exactly the percentage of the space that this monitor is capable of.
+After calibration the software measured the gamut as 99% of Adobe RGB – exactly the same value that this monitor is claimed to be capable of by NEC.
 I didn’t have access to the SVII calibration software, which is also compatible with the excellent Spyder4 and which provides both target values and presumably automated adjustment of the display’s parameters.

 NEC has designed the PA271Q to appeal to photographers and occasional filmmakers.
-Of course there are 4K and 5K panels such as those used in the 5K iMac and iMac Pro – I’ve used them since they were introduced, and I’m on my second with an iMac Pro and I’m not convinced the extra resolution is useful for determining focus accuracy.
-High res 4K and 5K screens tend to make everything look good, though to be fair you can use them to quickly see which are okay.
-For considered accuracy though you can’t beat a high-end display like that found on PA271Q and especially as this one has a superbly sharp image.
+Of course there are 4K and 5K panels, such as those used in the 5K iMac and iMac Pro – I’ve used them since they were introduced, and I’m on my second with an iMac Pro and I’m not convinced the extra resolution is useful for determining focus accuracy.
+High res 4K and 5K screens tend to make everything look good, though to be fair you can use them to quickly see which are okay (or rather which aren’t, and are out of focus).
+For considered accuracy though, you can’t beat a high-end display like that found on PA271Q and especially as this one has a superbly sharp image.
 Earlier models had an aggressive anti-reflection coating which imparted a grainy looking image.
 The PA271Q on the other-hand has a much improved coating with excellent suppression of reflections from light sources and the sharpest image of this pixel density I’ve seen.
 In my opinion it is superior when assessing sharpness than the latest 5K iMacs.

 From the Spyder4’s test data, it also has excellent color accuracy and outstanding color and luminance uniformity.
 Although not cheap exactly and to get the best from it you might want to consider the SVII software, the PA271Q is without doubt a superb choice.
 If you’re wondering if NEC are going to introduce a Spectraview variant, which includes a hood, usually an additional warranty on the backlights, SVII utility and a bump in price, you’re just going to have to wait and see.
-(Update, 27/11/2018: NEC has confirmed that this monitor will not be available as a SpectraView variant, however a hood, colorimeter and SVII software will be offered separately).
+(Update, 27/11/2018: my contact at NEC has confirmed that this monitor will not be available as a SpectraView variant, however a hood, colorimeter and SVII software will be offered separately).
+If you’re reading this in the US, the choice is probably far easier than in the UK, as its rival Eizo ColorEdge CS (or CG with built-in colorimeter) equivalent is far pricier for very similar image quality.

 More information about the monitor is available from the NEC display solutions website.